Trade uncertainty: Explore resources and tools for your business.

 4. Transition expenses

 Transitioning to a greener economy will cost money.
 Businesses need to anticipate those costs in their planning.
-Some sustainability projects can lead to eventual payback that offsets the upfront investment, but that could take time and will still require an initial outlay that may require cash flow forecasting and financing.
+Some sustainability projects can can eventually pay for themselves, but they often require initial spending that involves cash flow forecasting and financing.

 5. Accountability to lessen carbon footprint